 I am under 13 years of age and I am very mature, do you make any exceptions to your minimum age?

 For the safety of our volunteers and animals, we do require that all volunteers be at least 13 years of age to volunteer with any adult.
-There are a few options for youth to volunteer on their own, such as Shelter Crew (in which you can be 16 and up).
+There are a few options for youth to volunteer on their own, such as Shelter Crew, Dog Walking, and Animal Care (in which you can be 16 and up).
 We have many other ways for youth to support the animals and learn about animal welfare.
 Please click here to get ideas on how to make toys for the animals, hold your own fundraiser or collect items from our “wish list” from the surrounding community to support the animals.

 We also have special youth programs available at our sites for all ages of students.
 These programs are geared towards youth with a love of animals and a yearning to learn more about how to help the world become a more humane place.
 This is a wonderful way to become involved and learn more about animal welfare.
 To learn more about these programs, please click here.

 Youth can also consider having a guardian apply to be a foster volunteer.
 Although the primary volunteer must be 18 years of age, the entire family can participate in the fostering experience.

 Will I have training before I start to volunteer?

 Yes.
 Each role has training sessions that cover all aspects of the volunteer role.
 Training is done with both staff and volunteer mentors.
 The time it takes to complete training varies, based on volunteer availability, training schedules and the specific training needs of the volunteer role.